Skip to content

 INTERVIEW-India thinks big on gas, oil diplomacy

-18 May 2005 Reuters News English (c) 2005 Reuters Limited NEW DELHI, May 18 (Reuters) – India is looking to become a major oil products exporter while it aggressively chases foreign petroleum assets and sharply boosts imports of gas, the “fuel of the 21st Century”, its oil minister said on Wednesday.
-Mani Shankar Aiyar also…
+Chaitanya Kalbag NEW DELHI, May 18 (Reuters) – India is looking to become a major oil products exporter while it aggressively chases foreign petroleum assets and sharply boosts imports of gas, the “fuel of the 21st Century”, its oil minister said on Wednesday.
+Mani Shankar Aiyar also told Reuters the United States was not putting…

 Mrs Gandhi Vs. The Challengers